-Looking forward to your next camping trip?
-You’re not alone.
-If you’re itching to explore the great outdoors, you need to make it a memorable one.
+If you’re itching to finally experience what the great outdoors have to offer after more than a year of lockdown due to the pandemic, then you’re not the only one.
 And the best tool for turning up the fun and festivity of a campsite?
 Lighting, of course.
-After months of catalog browsing and daydreaming about our ideal camping trip, we’ve assembled a shortlist of the best camping lanterns and camping light options that will make your outdoor vacation worth the wait.
+After endless months of catalog browsing and daydreaming about what our camping trip would be once we get to go outside again, we’ve assembled a shortlist of the best camping lanterns and camping light options that will make your outdoor journey worth the wait.

-Before you start virtually window shopping, however, consider the lumen output of any camp light you’re interested in.
+Prior to starting your virtual shopping, however, take into consideration the lumen output of any camp light you’re interested in.
 Unlike wattage (which measures only energy usage and not brightness), the lumen rating provides an objective level of a light’s brightness.
 For reference, consider that a traditional 60-watt household bulb puts out about 800 lumens.
 That’s overkill for most campsite usage, which is why ambient camp lighting like string or rope lights is usually around 75 to 100 lumens, most outdoor headlamps are in the 200- to 400-lumen range, and the brightest camp lanterns are 500 lumens or more.
 Our list of best camping lights will help you narrow down your options.

 Goal Zero Lighthouse 600 Lantern